drupalcommerce/commerce-docs/v2/orders/order-processing.rst

 .. image:: ../images/order_workflow.png

 It starts with the order being in the shopping cart, which is the Draft/Cart state, then, once the order is placed, it is put in the Validation state.
-Once we're ready to ship the goods, the order is moved to the Fulfillment state.
+Once you're ready to ship the goods, the order is moved to the Fulfillment state.
 And finally, once it leaves our store, the order is officially Completed.

 Now, that you know the process, let's take a look at how you can create orders on behalf of customers and move them along the order life cycle.

 Creating an Order
 -----------------
 Site administrators can create orders on behalf of their customers by going to ``/admin/commerce/orders/add``.
-From here, we can either create a new order for an existing customer (chosen from the autocomplete search box).
-Or, we can create a new customer on the fly by providing just an email address.
+From here, you can either create a new order for an existing customer (chosen from the autocomplete search box).
+Or, you can create a new customer on the fly by providing just an email address.

 .. image:: ../images/create_a_new_order.png